codatio/codat-docs/docs/using-the-api/push.md

 :::

 ## Data consistency considerations

-Note the following considerations when creating or updating data to help ensure consistency in the company's data.

 - If data is successfully created in the target platform, it will be visible almost immediately when retrieving that data type from Codat.
 If you produce point-in-time reports or make use of the `modifiedDate` to pull only recent changes from the API, this may mean your calculations built on this data are inconsistent.